American English Accent and Pronunciation Work if you’re from China

 Not Saying Final Consonants or Adding a Vowel at the End

 Most Chinese speakers usually drop the final consonant of a word, this happens because final consonants might feel a little bit awkward as most syllables in Chinese normally end in vowels.

 On the other hand, and for the same reason for dropping consonants, it’s very common that if the word ends in P, D, B, K, and T, you might add a vowel at the end of the word.
 So words like “far” and “cab” usually end up sounding like “fa-uh” and “cab-uh.”

 What you can do is to choose a word where you make this mistake, and focus on pronouncing only the last two letters.
 If you’re adding a vowel, as in “cab-uh” try to freeze your mouth right at the “B” sound.
 And if you’re saying “Ca” instead of “cab” you can try saying the last two letters until you’re used to pronouncing the whole thing.

 Try saying the following words for more practice with English pronunciation: black, pulled, what, far, and glass.

 What happens now?

 Well, as said before, correcting an accent is not an easy thing to do – as this requires lots of patience and muscle training.
 Don’t worry if you’re having a little bit of trouble at the very beginning and remember that practicing is key.
 Don’t forget that having an accent is as ok as trying to fix it.

-I’m sure that these tips, along with some practice, will allow you to improve in no time.
+I’m sure that these English pronunciation tips for Chinese speakers, along with some practice, will allow you to improve in no time.
 If you’re interested in an American English accent coach, you can check out ours.
 Save 20% off of your first month of classes with code TF20!